 Food glorious Laotian food…

-Across the bridge (southern side of town) serves delicious Indian food at cheaper prices than the guide book recommendations.
-In fact, if the guide book recommends somewhere, then this is the place to avoid as 99% of the time, it’s more expensive and the quality isn’t great.
+Across the bridge on the southern side of town is the Chennai Restaurant serves tasty Indian food at cheaper prices than the guidebook recommendations.
+In fact, if the guidebook recommends somewhere, then this is the place to avoid as 99% of the time, prices are more expensive and the quality isn’t as good.

-A cheap breakfast at the Chennai includes 2 coffees, 2 Rottis, and 2 vegetable samosas for 35,000K – there’s much more on the menu.
-Service is friendly and good.
+A cheap breakfast at the Chennai includes 2 coffees, 2 Rottis, and 2 vegetable samosas for 35,000K, although there is much more on the menu.
+The service is good and the staff are friendly.
 Alcohol is not served at this restaurant.

-Service and food are good but prices are a little high compared to some of the local restaurants – western local restaurants in Nong Khiaw are a little high.
+Service and food are good but prices are a little high compared to some of the local restaurants.
+Prices in western local restaurants in Nong Khiaw are higher.

 On the west side of the river, close to the post office and bridge, Delilah’s offers good filtered coffee.
-The chicken Panini is very delicious but as with all the western local restaurants in Nong Khiaw, the price is a little high.
-Good service and relaxing ambience.
+The chicken Panini is very appetising but as with all the western local restaurants in Nong Khiaw, the price is a little high.
+The service is good in a relaxing ambience.

-This place also comes with a few very cute puppies, so if you’re in need of some doggy therapy, this is for you.
+This place also comes with a few very cute puppies, so if you need some doggy therapy, Delilah’s is for you.

-In the guest house, which is across the bridge on the southern side of town, delicious authentic food at reasonable prices with a great view is offered.
+In the guest house, which is across the bridge on the southern side of town, delicious authentic food at reasonable prices with a great view is on offer.

-Sit and relax with a refreshing fruit juice after a hard trek and enjoy the sunset unfold over the mountains and the Nam Ou River.
+Sit and relax with a refreshing fruit juice after a hard trek and enjoy the sunset unfold over the alluring mountains and the placid Nam Ou River.

-Evening meals are very authentic and delicious compared with other restaurants around, which seem to cater to the tourist palate.
-There’s a main dish offered to fit every budget although having breakfast here one morning, it was average at best.
+Evening meals are very authentic and tasty compared with other restaurants in town, which seem to cater to the tourist palate.
+There are several main dishes offered to suit every budget, although eating breakfast here one morning, proved average at best.
 The Chennai is much better and cheaper for breakfast.

 Leaving beautiful Nong Khiaw

 I am super excited but also apprehensive about this next destination as the last time I travelled here was in 1989!
-Sometimes it’s better to remember a place as it was…
+Sometimes it is better to remember a place as it was and never return…